Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/general/installation.rst

 Installation steps
 ------------------

-1. Download the latest Source.Python version from our `buildbot <http://builds.sourcepython.com/job/Source.Python/lastSuccessfulBuild/>`_.
+1. Download the latest Source.Python version from our `download page <http://downloads.sourcepython.com/>`_.
 2. Extract the archive in your server's game folder.
 E.g. ``../my_servers/css/cstrike/``
 3. Start/restart your server and validate the installation by typing ``sp info`` into the server console (use ``rcon`` if you are not working directly on your server).
 It should print something like this: